Nardien/NMG/README.md

 This is the **Pytorch Implementation** for the paper _Neural Mask Generator: Learning to Generate the Adaptive Maskings for Language Model Adaptation_ (Accepted at EMNLP 2020, https://www.aclweb.org/anthology/2020.emnlp-main.493/)

-Now the code supports the Question Answering task.
+Now the code supports the Question Answering task and Text Classification task.

 ## Abstract
 <img align="right" width="250" src="https://github.com/Nardien/NMG/blob/master/images/concept_figure.png">